Skip to content

 3 30–45 days under contract

-Some move faster, some slower — but this is the pattern most sellers experience across Phoenix, Tucson, and the East Valley.
+Some move faster, some slower, but this is the pattern across Phoenix, Scottsdale, Gilbert, Chandler, and the East Valley.

 This is where your future sale price is shaped.
 The more intentional you are here, the smoother everything becomes later.